mariow/podcast-m4a-to-mp3/README.md

 ## Why, oh, why?

 Podcasts, I spent way too much time on them.
 And sometimes I'm happy to skip parts of them.
 Luckily chapter support has made it's way into most podcast players.
 Unfortunately I find that there are several podcasts I like a lot but that only publish M4A files and it seems that M4A chapters are not supported on Android.
 To me it seems more than reasonable to set up a script on on old dedicated server to re-encode all of those podcasts to MP3 so that my player correctly displays the chapters.
-If you think this is ridiculous your are probably right, please move along, nothing to see here.
+If you think this is ridiculous you are probably right, please move along, nothing to see here.

 ## HOWTO